alachins/raisd/README.md

 	2) Remove the header line (if exists) from the generated SweeD_Report.RUNNAME file
 	3) Execute RAiSD with the same grid size that was used for SweeD, and provide the SweeD_Report as input via -CO.

+To use SweeD, refer to its manual which is available at: https://github.com/alachins/sweed/blob/master/sweed3.0_manual.pdf

+To use RAiSD for the analysis and the common-outlier analysis in a single launch